eLearning-TUDarmstadt/moodle-block_hidden_course/README.md

 Description
 ===================
-This block is automatically shown in every moodle course set to invisble in the settings.
-It helps teachers figure out why their students can not see their course.
+This block can be shown in every moodle course set to invisble.
+It helps teachers figure out why their students can not see their courses.
+It is especially useful for the new boost theme as the course name is not greyed out anymore when set to not visible.

 There already is a [plugin which did the same thing](https://moodle.org/plugins/block_hiddencourse) but it does not work anymore as it was developed for Moodle 2.0 and fiddled with the html_attributes which do not exist anymore.